Sepirox-Burandir/SimpleItemTracker/README.txt

 artwork with the TOTAL amount you currently carry in backpack + bags printed on top (like a WeakAura icon).

-The tracker is HIDDEN after every login or /reload.
-Left-click the minimap button to show it.

 Minimap button
 --------------
 - Left-click  : show / hide the tracker bar